raymondworkshop/raymondworkshop.github.io/_posts/learning/2022-02-17-practical-thinking-skills.md

     - **self-love and rational optimism**
         + **respect the value of your own life**
-        +  more then a tool to help you avoid pain or obtain happiness
+        +  more than a tool to help you avoid pain or obtain happiness
         +  **have self-love by looking for solutions**
         +  **solutions are always there if you keep looking**